tsbarry/gdp-analysis/README.md

 using python to find and analyze US state GDP

 ## Results
-New York gdp from 2019 to 2020 dropped by -73216.0 this could be because of the pandemic
+New York gdp from 2019 to 2020 dropped by -73216.0 and this could be because of the COVID-19 pandemic